huggingface/blog/musicgen-inference.md

 <!-- {blog_metadata} -->
 <!-- {authors} -->

-[MusicGen](https://huggingface.co/docs/transformers/main/en/model_doc/musicgen) is a powerful music generation model that takes in text prompt and melody control and outputs music.
-This blog post will guide you through deploying it using [Inference Endpoints](https://huggingface.co/inference-endpoints).
+[MusicGen](https://huggingface.co/docs/transformers/main/en/model_doc/musicgen) is a powerful music generation model that takes in text prompt and an optional melody to output music.
+This blog post will guide you through generating music with MusicGen using [Inference Endpoints](https://huggingface.co/inference-endpoints).

-Inference Endpoints allows us to write custom inference functions called [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
+Inference Endpoints allow us to write custom inference functions called [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).
 These are particularly useful when a model is not supported out-of-the-box by the `transformers` high-level abstraction `pipeline`.

+`transformers` pipelines offer powerful abstractions to run inference with `transformers`-based models.
+Inference Endpoints leverage the pipeline API to easily deploy models with only a few clicks.
+However, Inference Endpoints can also be used to deploy models that don't have a pipeline, or even non-transformer models!
+This is achieved using a custom inference function that we call a [custom handler](https://huggingface.co/docs/inference-endpoints/guides/custom_handler).

 Let's demonstrate this process using MusicGen as an example.
 To implement a custom handler function for MusicGen and deploy it, we will need to:

-At the time of this blog post's release, MusicGen lacks a dedicated `transformers` pipeline.
-To implement a custom handler function for MusicGen and serve it, we will need to:

 1. Duplicate the MusicGen repository we want to serve,
 2. Write a custom handler in `handler.py` and any dependencies in `requirements.txt` and add them to the duplicated repository,